William Spratling: Taller de las Delicias

 Spratling's use of an aesthetic vocabulary based on pre-Columbian art can be compared to the murals of Diego Rivera, in that both artists were involved in the creation of a new cultural identity for Mexico.
 Primarily, Spratling's silver designs drew upon pre-conquest Mesoamerican motifs, with influence from other native and Western cultures.
 To many, his work served as an expression of Mexican nationalism, and gave Mexican artisans the freedom to create designs in non-European forms.
 Because of his influence on the silver design industry in Mexico, Spratling has been called the "Father of Mexican Silver".

 The forms that evolved in silver at Las Delicias were admired by visitors to the workshop, who purchased the objects as talismans of a remote and exotic culture.

 Wholesale

 In the late thirties, Spratling expanded beyond sales at Las Delicias and into a wholesale business.
-He employed over 500 artisans in the workshop to meet the demand in the United States for luxury good during World War II.
+He employed over 500 artisans in the workshop to meet the demand in the United States for luxury goods during World War II.
 Spratling silver was sold through the Montgomery Ward catalog and at Neiman Marcus and Saks Fifth Avenue.
 With the cost of moving the workshop to an ancient silver hacienda, La Florida, Spratling incorporated to provide cash flow for his company.
-On June 30, 1945, a majority of the shares was sold to North American investor Russell Maguire, whose business practices ultimately took the company into bankruptcy.
+On June 30, 1945, a majority of the shares were sold to North American investor Russell Maguire, whose business practices ultimately took the company into bankruptcy.